caraml-dev/xp/docs/infra/treatment-service.md

 the service account key file and the environment variable.
 See the section below for more information.

-Note that the Treatment Service does not currently support the usage of multiple GCP service accounts for authentication, i.e the Pub/Sub topic and the BigQuery table each requiring a **different** service account for authentication.
+Note that the Treatment Service does not currently support the usage of multiple GCP service accounts for authentication, i.e the Pub/Sub topic and the BigQuery table each requires a **different** service account for authentication.

 ### Deploying the Treatment Service